 Michele is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization and is well known in the legal community for her leadership skills across multiple legal organizations.
 She has served as a past president of the Texas Association of Defense Counsel, a past president of the Jefferson County Bar Association, and a past president of the Jefferson County Young Lawyers’ Association.
 She is an Advocate member of the American Board of Trial Advocates and previously served on the board of the Lamar University Foundation.
 She was also named as a member of the Texas Pattern Jury Charge Committee for Products Liability (2003-2020).

-Ms. Smith has also been honored with numerous accolades over the years.
-She has been recognized in the Best Lawyers™ “Lawyer of the Year” in Beaumont on four separate occasions, for Product Liability Litigation – Defendants (2015), Personal Injury Litigation – Defendants (2017), Insurance Law (2017), and most recently Mass Tort Litigation / Class Actions – Defendants (2019).
-She has also received the President’s Award by the Texas Association of Defense Counsel (2010), and has been selected to the Texas Super Lawyers List by Thompson Reuters every year for over a decade (2005-2020).
+Michele has been honored with numerous accolades over the years.
+She has been recognized in the Best Lawyers® “Lawyer of the Year” in Beaumont for Product Liability Litigation – Defendants (2015), Personal Injury Litigation – Defendants (2017), Insurance Law (2017, 2023), Litigation – Insurance (2024), and Mass Tort Litigation / Class Actions – Defendants (2019).
+Michele has also been listed in The Best Lawyers in America for multiple years.
+She has also received the President’s Award by the Texas Association of Defense Counsel (2010) and has been selected to the Texas Super Lawyers List by Thompson Reuters every year for over a decade (2005-2023).
 She has been honored by the Jefferson County Bar Association with the Cris Quinn Award (2014) and the Kenneth Lewis Professionalism Award (2019).
 She was named recipient of the St. Thomas More Award in 2017.